lukasbestle/projectr/README.md

 - Create and delete projects (general repositories like CLI tools) and sites (projects for the webserver)
 - Set an origin Git repository and branch to get new versions from
 - Create and delete links from one or multiple domains to a site
-- Automatic Deployments from GitHub, GitLab or any other Git remote: Get a specific new revision from the Git repository, run a setup script (`.postdeploy.sh` in the repository root) and point a link to the new version
+- Automatic Deployments from GitHub, GitLab or any other Git remote
+- Run an optional setup script (`.postdeploy.sh` in the repository root) in each deployment's destination directory
 - Reverse a deployable project to the last version in one step

 ### Directory structure of a project